Electrostat-Lab/Mathematics-I/discrete-maths/appendix-a.md

 }
 ```
 - Then, it follows that the total clock-complexity can be evaluated to: $$f(N) = N*N_c = N * (N * N_c') = N^2 * N_c'$$ ;which means that the `command1()` where $N_c'$ will be executed $N^2$ times, in a product set fashion.
+- Now, the $N_c$ can represent any type of clock-complexity ranging from complexity to compund complexity involving finite-sets, the general formula utilizes Riemann's sum, and can be also represented as an integral function using _Leibniz's notation_.